abdullahalharun/react-admin-dashboard/README.md

-# Getting Started with React Admin Dashboar
+# Getting Started with React Admin Dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).